-- Incorporating and registering entities in the QFC; - · Maintaining the CRO public register; - · Receiving periodic CRO filings and notifications; and - Dissolution of QFC entities.
+- Incorporating and registering entities in the QFC; - Maintaining the CRO public register; and - Receiving periodic CRO filings and notifications

-These functions are overseen by the QFCA.
-As part of a policy of transparency, QFC-licensed firms' details and information are searchable, accessible and available to the public.
-The CRO Public Register can be searched on the QFC's website.
+These functions are overseen by the QFCA, which makes available to the public details of the firms it licences, including information about their permitted activities.
+As part of a policy of transparency, QFC-licensed firms' details and information are searchable, accessible and available to all.
+The CRO register can be searched on the QFCA website.